 - You suspect there is a virus in the network.
 What process would you detect and eradicate the threat in way that would be most likely to protect data?

-Questions that Test Technical Knowledge
+4. Test Their Technical Knowledge

 - How do you stay informed on the latest innovations in system operations?